ply-ct/ply/docs/topics/requests.md

     Accept: application/json
 ```
 Here we use special designator `@` in our URL expression to reference a runtime value from the body of the previous response.
-This enables us to construct simple workflows by embedding values from previous requests/responses in subsequent requests.
+This enables us to chain requests, embedding values from previous requests/responses in subsequent requests.

 Before we move on to show how you can run your Ply request suites, a few points to keep in mind:
   - Suites are identified by their YAML file name, so there's always one suite per file